berewt/CIPs/CIP-xxxx/README.md

   from the initial block.
 - This block is covered by the given Peras certificates.
-- The Peras certificates are valid, i.e. the public keys used to sign them are in the list of public keys of the SPOs and they have enough stake.
+- The Peras certificates are valid, i.e. the public keys used to sign them are in the list of public keys of the SPOs and they have enough stake, based on the stake distribution of the previous epoch (as intended in the Peras specification).

 Obviously, we can add logic on top of that and verify specific part of the transaction if needed.